Gaussian-Like Immersed Boundary Kernels with Three Continuous Derivatives and Improved Translational Invariance: Conclusion

 \section{Conclusion}

-In this note, we have presented a new 6-point immersed-boundary kernel that is used for force spreading and velocity interpolation in the immersed boundary method.
-The new 6-point kernel is distinguished from other existing IB kernels by its nonzero second-moment constant $K$.
-The special choice of $K = \frac{59}{60} - \frac{\sqrt{29}}{20}$ leads to a 6-point IB kernel that is $\mathcal{C}^3$ and features substantially improved translational and rotational invariance compared with the existing standard IB kernels.
-We believe that, in certain applications, the improved grid invariance and regularity of the new 6-point kernel will be worth its extra computational cost.
+In this note, we have presented new immersed-boundary kernels that are used for force spreading and velocity interpolation in the immersed boundary method.
+The new IB kernels are distinguished from other existing IB kernels by their nonzero second-moment constant $K$.
+A special choice of $K$ leads to a 5-point or 6-point IB kernel that is $\mathscr{C}^3$ and features substantially improved translational invariance compared with the existing standard IB kernels. {Recently, we have successfully applied the new IB kernels to a new IB method with an exactly divergence-free interpolated velocity field \cite{DivFreeIB}, in which derivatives of the discrete delta function are involved, and have achieved $10^3$ to $10^5$ times improvements in volume conservation of the IB method.} We believe that, {in many other applications in which derivatives of the IB kernel are needed}, the improved grid invariance and regularity of the new IB kernels will be worth its extra computational cost.